×

 To start, there are some tools that are both essential and recommended/optional to get your car jump started.

 Firstly and most importantly, jumper cables are a necessity to help jump start your car.
-Jump leads are simple to use and are extremely convenient to have in hand just in case your battery does indeed become flat.
+Jump leads are simple to use and are extremely convenient to have in your car in case your battery does indeed become flat.

 Jump cables